sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/6 - Judgment/2 - Judgment.md

 "LV...?"
 Mu cocked her head.

 "it's a monster term," Sans explained. "it stands for 'level of violence'."
 He took a breath, and leaned in toward the two kids. "most humans and monsters are gonna have an LV of 1. that's great.
-LV 2 can happen as an accident, sometimes. y'know, tragic events, failing to save someone... ,but when i met you both, before frisk reset, there was something when I checked you then that concerned me. so, i'm going to run that check again. okay? i'll be totally transparent with it, since you've been fairly helpful so far. but i need you to help me understand it. are you ready?"
+LV 2 can happen as an accident, sometimes. y'know, tragic events, failing to save someone... but when i met you both, before frisk reset, there was something when I checked you then that concerned me. so, i'm going to run that check again. okay? i'll be totally transparent with it, since you've been fairly helpful so far. but i need you to help me understand it. are you ready?"

 Mu and Hattie shared a look.
 "I... guess?"
 Hat Kid raised an eyebrow?
 "What does this 'check' invol--"